 A major difference between the two options is that single swing gates only require one gate operator whereas double swing gates need two gate operators that communicate back and forth.
-Double swing gates have a much shorter swing, so even though the cost of two gate operators is more expensive there are many benefits to reap.
+Commercial, residential and industrial double swing gates have a much shorter swing, so even though the cost of two gate operators is more expensive there are many benefits to reap.

 - Most driveway swing gates swing outward, and in these cases it can be a lot less startling to guests if two smaller leaves open out toward them rather than one large one.
 This being said, guests who are not used to your gate are much less likely to back out of your driveway into traffic when your gate begins to open.